wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Norman_** : YOU KILLED ME, you great stuck up sack of lard

 **_Lord Naff_** : I killed you?
 I have no idea what you're talking about.
-Why the last thing I knew, you were rewiring the basement, then you just never came back.
-Do you know how difficult it was for my staff to find another electrical contractor who could finish the job you couldn't be bothered to?
+You were rewiring the basement, then you just never came back.
+Have you any idea how hard it was to find another electrical contractor to finish YOUR job?

 **_Norman_** : Let me jog your memory.
 It was a gloomy Monday afternoon back in 1974.
 I was working in the basement.
 I'd removed the big fuse, I was just about to reconnect the new wiring, I was up me step ladder, I took me screwdriver and bang!
 Lights out.